Just a moment.

 The Chrome dialog layout — breaking the rhythm.

-The primary CTA was relocated to help bring focus to initiating the Chrome dialog interaction.
+The primary CTA was relocated to help bring focus to initiating the Chrome dialog interaction when it was required.

-Disabling instinctive progression further pushed the necessity of the interaction.
+Disabling instinctive progression actions also further pushed the necessity of the interaction.

 4.3 Chrome Dialog logic.